tqsd/photon_weave/benchmarks/README.md

 ![Benchmark Circuit](machine_specs.png)

 ## Lossy Beam Splitter Circuit
-In this Benchmark we test the circuit with five Beam Splitters.
-This benchmark is an exercise in handling big product spaces, displaying the effect of dimensional adjustment as well as of constructing operators without padding and applying it to the correct subspace.
-We measure the time of execution as well as the size of the states and operators in the steps.
+In this benchmark, we test a circuit containing five lossy beam splitters.
+After each beamsplitter operates on a state, one photon is absorbed in both modes.
+Tis setup serves as an exercise in managing large product spaces, domenstsarating dimension adjustments, operator construction without padding, and applying opreators directly to the relevant subspace.
+We measure execution time and track the sizes of states and operators at each step.

 ![Benchmark Circuit](lossy_circuit/circuit.png)